 risk of harm from high temperatures.

-We are advising all our sport and recreation clubs to take great
+We are advising all our sport and active recreation clubs to take great

-care over the next few days by ensuring participants are well hydrated
+care in hot conditions by ensuring participants are well hydrated

 during competitions and training.